-Every student is encouraged to customize her or his program.
+Every student is encouraged to customize their program.
 Each student can develop a theme for the major, pick a survey sequence and select additional courses that give coherence to the degree program and allow room for exploration.

 Every major must take at least take ten classes in history, five of which must be at the 300-level or above and none can be at the 100-level.
 Detailed requirements are described below.
 All History Department requirements are in addition to College of LSA requirements.

 History 202, Doing History, is the foundation of the history major—a small seminar taught by a regular faculty member and the most important gateway course in the department.
 All history majors are required to take History 202 in the semester following their declaration, unless they receive approval for postponement from a history advisor because of some extraordinary situation, such as study abroad.

 History 202 provides a structured and cohesive foundation in the analytical, methodological, compositional, and historiographical skills involved in “doing history.”
 The course is designed to provide a collective experience for all majors and to prepare students for work in more advanced history courses.
 Students will encounter a wide range of primary and secondary sources, focus on the development of analytical writing and historical research skills, and visit various museums and archives both on and oﬀ campus.

 The other cornerstone of the major program is the survey sequence, deﬁned as any set of two courses that are conceptually linked together in a way that constitutes a broad introduction to a particular topic, time period, or geographic region.
 The goal of the survey sequence is to open a window into a general area of interest and provide a broad foundation for each student’s more focused interests and future coursework.